joosthoi1/checkbox-party-pack/README.md

 pip install -r requirements.txt py checkbox\ party\ pack.py
 ```
 Notice you have to have above python 3.6

+By default Checkbox Party Pack enables discord rich presence, you can turn this off in settings > Discord rich presence